fluhus/prices/CONTRIBUTION.md

 What we Need Help With
 ----------------------

+### Anything you think might be interesting.
+Let us know!

 ### Data

 1. Help clean up the data and make it easier to process, for apps and further analysis.